syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 ## How to Copy necessary fonts to Linux Containers?

 Fonts present in the location(in Docker container) "/usr/local/share/fonts/" will be used for conversion.
 By default there will be limited number of fonts available in the container.
-Copy fonts to your linux containers so that you can use them in your documents.
-To copy fonts to containers add the following code in your Docker file.
+You have to move necessary fonts to the .Kindly make use of following code snippet to copy fonts to containers.

 {% tabs %}